webplatform/docs/tutorials/Creating_multiple_pages_with_navigation_menus/index.md

 Figure 2: Pagination menus allow visitors to go through large sets of data without losing track of where they are.

-The HTML is nothing ground-breaking — once again you offer a list of links with the current link (indicating which chunk of data is shown and how far down in your pagination you are) being highlighted (eg with a <code>&lt;strong&gt;</code> element) and not linked.
+The HTML is nothing ground-breaking — once again you offer a list of links with the current link (indicating which chunk of data is shown and how far down in your pagination you are) being highlighted (eg. with a <code>&lt;strong&gt;</code> element) and not linked.

 The main difference to site navigation is that there is a lot of programming logic going on with pagination.
 Depending on where you are in the whole data set you need to show or hide the previous, next, first and last links.
 If you have really massive amounts of information to navigate through you will also want to offer links to landmarks like 0-100 results, 101-200 results, etc. This is why you are not very likely to hard-code menus like these in HTML but instead create them on the server-side.
 This does not change the rules however — the current chunk should not link to itself and you shouldn’t offer links that lead nowhere.